TECH

 What is an iBeacon?

-iBeacon is an Apple protocol based on BLE proximity sensing that possesses a set of features similar to a Bluetooth-labeled brother.
+iBeacon is an Apple protocol based on BLE proximity sensing that possesses a set of features similar to a Bluetooth LE protocol stack.

-Practically, to send information about the distance between connected products to a device, iOS delivers the actual calculated distance, while Bluetooth Low Energy relies on the RSSI signal strength.
-Thus, in an iOS case, the estimated distance won’t depend on the device manufacturer and will be equal regardless of the device version.
+Practically, to send information about the distance between connected products to a device, iOS delivers the actual calculated distance, while Bluetooth Low Energy relies on the RSSI (Received Signal Strength Indicator).
+Thus, in an iOS case, the estimated distance won’t depend on the device manufacturers and will be equal regardless of the device version.

 The “inner world” of the beacons presented by Estimote